-10.4240 CD34-positive cell quantitation of HPC(A) products.
+10.3240 CD34-positive cell quantitation of HPC(A) products.

-10.5000 Labeling and Documentation [HPC(M); HPC(A); MNC(A); HPC(CB); Cryopreserved HPC(CB)]
+10.4000 Labeling and Documentation [HPC(M); HPC(A); MNC(A);

-10.5100 Labeling shall conform to applicable regulations and labeling information in the Circular of Information (COI) or package insert for licensed products and shall be consistent with AABB, FACT-JACIE and/or NetCord-FACT Standards, as applicable (See Resources).
+10.4100 Labeling shall conform to applicable regulations and labeling information in the Circular of Information (COI) or package insert for licensed products and shall be consistent with AABB, FACT-JACIE and/or NetCord-FACT Standards, as applicable (See Resources).